 Example: John has $3 million in all of his retirement accounts and needs $75,000 per year in distributions to pay for living expenses.
-Based on his age and AFR, the maximum he can withdraw according to the 72tNET SEPP Distribution Calculator is $135,460.26.
+Based on his age and interest rate, the maximum he can withdraw according to the 72tNET SEPP Distribution Calculator is $135,460.26.
 That’s more than he needs so John decides to carve out some of the $3 million into a separate IRA that is designated just for the SEPP Plan.
 But how much should he transfer over?
 Well, John uses the Minimum Balance Calculator to find out that the new IRA should have a balance of $1,661,004.
-This is exactly the balance he needs for an annual distribution of $75,000 at his age and AFR.
+This is exactly the balance he needs for an annual distribution of $75,000 at his age and interest rate.
 But don’t just trust John’s word: try it for yourself!

 INSTRUCTIONS: In the top section of the form, enter the annual distribution amount you plan to withdraw from all accounts, along with the interest rate you expect to use, and the distribution factor based on your current age from the life expectancy table you selected (e.g. single, joint, or uniform).
 Make sure to account for taxes, since the withdrawals will be taxable income under federal rates (and possibly state and local).